gordicaleksa/pytorch-neural-style-transfer/README.md

 -----

-PyTorch package will pull some version of CUDA with it but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
+PyTorch package will pull some version of CUDA with it, but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
 I also recommend using Miniconda installer as a way to get conda on your system.

 Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda (Python 3.7) and CUDA/cuDNN.
 (I recommend CUDA 10.1 as it is compatible with PyTorch 1.4, which is used in this repo, and newest compatible cuDNN)

 ## Usage

-1. Copy content images to the default image content directory ./image_input Copy 1 or more style images to the default style directory ./styl...........
+1. Copy content images to the default content image directory -> ./data/content-images/
+2. Copy style iamges to the default style image directory -> ./data/style-images/
+3. Run `python neural_style_transfer.py --content_img_name <content-img-name> --style_img_name <style-img-name>`

+It's that easy.
+For more advanced usage take a look at the code it's (hopefully) self-explanatory (if you speak Python ^^).

 ### Debugging/Experimenting

+Q: L-BFGS can't run on my computer it takes too much GPU VRAM?
+A: Set Adam as your default and take a look at the code (there is a table) for initial style/content/tv weights you should use as a start point.

 Q: Output image looks too much like style image?
-A: Decrease style weight Output image looks too much like content image -> increase style weight There is too much noise (image is not smooth) -> increase tv weight (first try with multiples of 10 say if loss was 5e3 try 5e2 or 5e4 same for other weights)
+A: Decrease style weight or take a look at the table of weights (in neural_style_transfer.py) I've included that work.

+Q: There is too much noise (image is not smooth)?
+A: Increase total variation (tv) weight (usually by multiples of 10, again the table is your friend here or just experiment yourself).

 ### Reconstruct image from representation

-### Neural style transfer

 ## Acknowledgements